SreeyaReddy/ASE-Lab-Assignment4/README.md

 Android Application is basically contains Login Page,Registration Page,Home Page

-In the Android Home Page the user can upload image and recognise the properties of image.
+In the Android Home Page the user can enter a text which will be cnverted to speech.